mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 <img src="/static/blog/introducing-pigment-css/card.png" alt="Introducing Pigment CSS: the next generation of CSS-in-JS" width="1280" height="640" />

 Pigment CSS is MUI's new in-house styling solution: a zero-runtime CSS-in-JS package that generates colocated styles to their own CSS files at build-time.
-With Pigment CSS you get the latest and greatest advancements in CSS along with RSC compatibility, _plus_ significant performance improvements when compared with Emotion, the styling engine used in Material UI v5.
+With Pigment CSS you get RSC compatibility, _plus_ significant performance improvements when compared with Emotion, the styling engine used in Material UI v5.
-And though we're prioritizing the needs of Material UI users in early development, Pigment CSS can be used with _any_ React component library you prefer.
+And though we're prioritizing the needs of Material UI users in early development and focused on a smooth migration, Pigment CSS can be used with _any_ React component library you prefer.

 ## Why Pigment CSS?